matematiflo/SumsOfSquares/SumSq/Basic.md

 ## Exercises

-The solutions to some of these exercises are discussed in the file [SumSq.Sols](Sols.md).

 ### Exercise 1

 Let `R` be a semiring and let `S` be a term in `R`.
 Prove that Proposition `IsSumSq S` is equivalent to Proposition `IsSumSq' S`, where `IsSumSq'` is the predicate defined inductively as follows: